schuetzgroup/sdt-python/doc/index.rst

   features in images.
 To that end, several algorithms are provided (:py:mod:`sdt.loc.daostorm_3d`, :py:mod:`sdt.loc.cg`, :py:mod:`sdt.loc.fast_peakposition`),  which all share a similar API.
+  Additionally, :py:mod:`sdt.loc.z_fit` allows for determining the z position of features from astigmatism.
 - The :py:mod:`sdt.motion` module contains functions for determination of motion parameters (mean square displacements, diffusion coefficients, …) from tracking experiments